hbagdi/hit.yolo42.com/content/en/docs/reference/commands.md

 hit completion
 ```

-Typically, you would do something like:
+Typically, you would do something like the following to enable bash
+completion for your shell.

 ```bash
 source <(hit completion)